bknguyen11/bknguyen11/_pages/about.md

   - /about.html
 ---

 My name is Bao-Khanh Nguyen.
-I am a PhD student in Applied Mathematics and Statistics supervised by Dr. Torben Sell at the University of Edinburgh (U.K.), funded by the School of Mathematics.
+I am a PhD student in Applied Mathematics and Statistics supervised by [Dr. Torben Sell](https://webhomes.maths.ed.ac.uk/~tsell/) at the University of Edinburgh (U.K.), funded by the School of Mathematics.
 My research focuses on Bayesian Machine Learning techniques and statistical algorithms for analysing high-dimensional data.

 I also work as an editor/ journal reviewer at the Edinburgh Student Journal of Science (U.K.).
 I am a member of the Royal Statistics Society (U.K.) and the Edinburgh Mathematics Society (U.K.).
 I am holding a position as a Statistics and Data Science Lecturer at National Economics University (Vietnam).

 My (small) Blog Page
 ======
-I have a small blog page where I share knowledge in Mathematics, Statistics, Machine Learning and Data Science fields [link](https://sites.google.com/view/bao-khanh-nguyen/homepage).
+I have a small blog page where I share knowledge in Mathematics, Statistics, Machine Learning and Data Science fields [(link)](https://sites.google.com/view/bao-khanh-nguyen/homepage).
 If you have the same interests and want to read more about topics in the field along with tips when doing research, you are all welcome.
 I am open to any collaborations and internship.

 News!!
 ======